ClusterHQ/flocker/docs/docker-integration/manual-install.rst

    The plugin is required for Docker Swarm integration.
 #.
 Follow the :ref:`post-installation-configuration-with-docker` steps, to configure authentication and your chosen backend.
    These steps also include the enablement of the control service, the agent services, and the plugin.
 #.
-Install Swarm manually.
+Install :ref:`Docker Swarm <manually-install-swarm>`.
 #.
-Follow a tutorial to see how to control Flocker via Swarm.
+Follow a tutorial to see how to control Flocker via Docker Swarm.

 .. _full-installation-with-docker: